arangodb/arangodb/Documentation/UserManual/WebInterface.md

-The ArangoDB Web-Interface {#UserManualWebInterface}
+The ArangoDB Web Interface {#UserManualWebInterface}
 ====================================================

 @NAVIGATE_UserManualWebInterface
 @EMBEDTOC{UserManualWebInterfaceTOC}

-Accessing the Web-Interface {#UserManualWebInterfaceAccess}
+Accessing the Web Interface {#UserManualWebInterfaceAccess}
 ===========================================================

 ArangoDB comes with a built-in web interface for administration.
 The web